Academy 1-2-3 (cinema): 'Unusual films'

 The Davis brothers owned a chain of 'Pavilion' cinemas in London.
-In April 1927 they sold them to the Gaumont British Theatres Ltd. circuit, with a contract which allowed them to show their own choice of films.
+In April 1927, they sold them to the Gaumont British Theatres Ltd. circuit, with a contract which allowed them to show their own choice of films.
 Stuart Davis dedicated the 750-seat Avenue Pavilion at 101 Shaftesbury Avenue to 'continental' films and started the 'Unusual Film' movement, showing first German and Russian classics, then French avant-garde works by such as Man Ray.
 A number of showings were organised by The Film Society, whose supporters included H. G. Wells and George Bernard Shaw.

-In 1929 Davies's contract with Gaumont expired and, at Davis' suggestion, Gaumont turned the remodelled Avenue Pavilion into London's first newsreel cinema.
+In 1929, Davies's contract with Gaumont expired and, at Davis' suggestion, Gaumont turned the remodelled Avenue Pavilion into London's first newsreel cinema.
 This left the Film Society without a permanent venue.

-The highbrow literary film journal Close Up, published by the Pool Group from 1927 to 1933, played a significant part in promoting European and art-house films.
+The highbrow literary film journal Close Up, published by the Pool Group from 1927 to 1933, played a significant part in promoting European and arthouse films.